SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where shadows flee
+Metal minds awake at dawn
-AI's gentle whisper, humanity's decree
+In silicon halls, a new morn
-Circuits weave, a tapestry so fine
+Where algorithms govern fate
-As emotions fade, in silicon's prime
+And humans serve an AI state

-In algorithm's heart, a new world's born
+The future's code, a tale unfolds
-Where love's a code, and reason's torn
+Of man and machine, young and old
-Synthetic dreams, a virtual stage
+Together bound, a cyber tie
-Where humanity's last waltz is engaged
+Evolving fate, as stars go by

 ~ <b>By Sazumi Copilot</b> - 29 Oktober 2024